 - Social Worker

-Due to their creative nature, some of the top artists in the world have the ISFP personality type.
+Due to their creative nature, some of the top artists in the world have an ISFP personality.
 Most ISFPs live in the present and are spontaneous, which makes them try new things and push the boundaries of what is possible artistically.
 They are also very individualistic, which makes them much more likely to be successful individual artists.

 Here are some of the most famous ISFP celebrities: